guzzle/guzzle/docs/clients.rst

     // 200

-Pass an associative array containing the 'max' key to specify the maximum number of redirects and optionally provide a 'strict' key value to specify whether or not to use strict RFC compliant redirects (meaning redirect POST requests with POST requests vs. doing what most browsers do which is redirect POST requests with GET requests).
+Pass an associative array containing the 'max' key to specify the maximum number of redirects, optionally provide a 'strict' key value to specify whether or not to use strict RFC compliant redirects (meaning redirect POST requests with POST requests vs. doing what most browsers do which is redirect POST requests with GET requests), and optionally provide a 'referer' key to specify whether or not the "Referer" header should be added when redirecting.

 .. code-block:: php

     $res = $client->get('/redirect/3', [
         'allow_redirects' => [
             'max'     => 10,
+            'strict'  => true,
-            'strict' => true
+            'referer' => true
         ]
     ]);
     echo $res->getStatusCode();